5 Hard Truths About The Brazilian Lucky Wood Plant

 5. The Semi-Deciduous Surprise: Normal Leaf Drop

-Owners who mistake this for a crisis increase watering or fertilizing, building excessive stress on the plant.
+Owners who mistake this for a crisis increase watering or fertilizing.
 Accepting seasonal leaf fall and decline, and resisting knee-jerking fixes, is the key to having a thriving plant.

-So, what’s recommended is: light application of a balanced, water-soluble fertilizer (e.g., 10-10-10 NPK) once a month in spring and summer only.
+So, here’s what safer (and smarter): light application of a balanced, water-soluble fertilizer (e.g., 10-10-10 NPK) once a month in spring and summer only.

 The Brazilian Lucy Wood plant can reach around 6-8 feet indoors over the years.
 Prompting repotting every 2-3 years.
 Root pruning during reporting prevents crowding and encourages fresh growth.
 Prune back “canes” above a node to maintain height and promote branching.